 No other bomber during the war carried as many guns, eight in the nose, four under the cockpit, two in the upper turret, two in the waist, and two in the tail.
-It was not only well armed but could withstand incredible punishment from enemy fighters and ground fire.
-The B-25 had a maximum range of 1,350 miles and speed of 275 miles per hour.
+It was not only well-armed but could withstand incredible punishment from enemy fighters and ground fire.
+The B-25 had a maximum range of 1,350 miles and a speed of 275 miles per hour.

 While visiting the Palm Springs Air Museum, look for the Mitchell B-25J.
+To view the museum's Warbird Wednesday video on this aircraft, scan the barcode.